andrew/ultimate-awesome/README.md

 - [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-aeternity](https://github.com/aeternity/awesome-aeternity) - A curated list of resources for the æternity blockchain .
-- [awesome-mess](https://github.com/agentds/awesome-mess) - An awesome & curated list of anything that might be useful for computer science students.
 - [awesome-opendata-uk](https://github.com/ap-Codkelden/awesome-opendata-uk) - Відкриті дані українською / Opendata resources in Ukrainian.
 - [awesome-arctic-data](https://github.com/arctic-risk/awesome-arctic-data) - A curated list on data sources related to climate change in the arctic. .
 - [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
 Feel free to create a PR to add to it!.